 Ms. Conigliaro has been retired since 2011.
 Ms. Conigliaro joined The Goldman Sachs Group, Inc. ("Goldman Sachs") in 1996 as a U.S. Hardware Systems Equity Research Analyst.
 She was named managing director in 1997 and partner in 2000.
-She was most recently co-director of the firm's Americas Equity Research unit.
+She was most recently co-director of the firm's Americas equity research unit.
 In addition to covering the hardware systems sector, Ms. Conigliaro served as the technology investment research business unit leader for Goldman Sachs.
 She also developed specialized expertise covering enterprise server and storage companies.
-Prior to her service with Goldman Sachs, Ms. Conigliaro also serves on the boards of directors of Infoblox Inc. and Genpact Limited.
+Prior to her service with Goldman Sachs, Ms. Conigliaro was a computer and design automation analyst at Prudential Financial, Inc. Ms. Conigliaro also serves of the boards of directors of Infoblox Inc. and Genpact Limited.

-- Finance Experience U.S. Hardware Systems Equity Research Analyst at Goldman Sachs - Industry Experience Knowledge of the technology industry
+- Finance Experience U.S. Hardware Systems Equity Research Analyst at Goldman Sachs - Industry Experience Knowledge of the technology industry and emerging technologies